GreatDevelopers/WorkshopTraining/README.md

     ```` cd WorkShop ````

-1. Now, to produce the pdf of all the shops collectively, run the command :
+1. Now, to produce the pdf and html of all the shops collectively, run the command :

     ```` make ````

-    You can find the Workshop_file.pdf within the current directory.
+    You can find the Workshop_file.pdf and Workshop_file.html within the current directory.

-1. To produce file of an individual shop, run the command :
+1. To produce pdf/html of individual shop, run the command :

-    ```` make <particular_shop.pdf> ````
+    ```` make <particular_shop.pdf/html> ````

     For example, to make pdf of Electric Shop, you run :

     ```` make Electric.pdf ````

-    You can the pdf file in the directory of that particular shop under the Shops directory.
+    You can find the pdf/html file in the directory of that particular shop under the Shops directory.

-1. To produce the collective file as well the pdf for each shop individually, run the command :
+1. To produce the collective files as well the pdf and html for each shop individually, run the command :

     ```` make all ````

-    Each pdf is now present in its respective directory.
+    Each pdf and html is now present in its respective directory.

-1. To delete the pdfs produced via above commands, run the command :
+1. To delete the files produced via above commands, run the command :

     ```` make clean ````